darinz/Statistics/Python/17_correlation_analysis.md

 - Pearson for linear, normal data; Spearman/Kendall for ranks or non-normal data
 - Always check assumptions and visualize
 - Correlation ≠ causation
 - Report effect size and confidence intervals
+- Use the Python functions for comprehensive, reproducible analysis